KevinBatdorf/obsidian-raycast/README.md

 ### General settings

-- set path/paths to your vault/vaults (comma separated)
+- set path/paths to your preferred vault/vaults (comma separated).
+  By default, vaults will be detected from `~/Library/Application Support/obsidian/obsidian.json`, which contains all vaults that have been opened with Obsidian before.

 ### Search Note